sarvan-2187/Bookmrk/README.md

 # Bookmrk

 Bookmrk is a lightweight, open-source bookmark manager built with React, TypeScript, Vite and Tailwind CSS.
-It is designed as a modern local-first bookmark manager with quick-save keyboard shortcuts, multi-board organization, a canvas-style 4-column board layout, Chrome import fallback, flexible backgrounds and bunch of themes.
+It is designed as a modern local-first bookmark manager with quick-save keyboard shortcuts, multi-board organization, a canvas-style 4-column board layout, Chrome import fallback, flexible backgrounds and a bunch of themes.

 <img width="1536" height="1024" alt="bookmrk_banner" src="https://github.com/user-attachments/assets/cdac736e-526c-4e9d-bb60-5b85260cb765" />